remeseirogrp/Downstream-analysis-3D-chromatin-loops/README.md

 Use the requiredPackages.R to install the packages we shall use in the analysis.
 The html file loop-additional-analysis.html in PALS2024 is the whole tutorial with some explanations.
 Please follow that.

 ## Toy data
-Clone or download PALS2024 to get your hands on the data that you will be wortking with
+Clone or download PALS2024 to get your hands on the data that you will be wortking with.

+##Additional files folder
+This folder has the raw script and the raw data  that was used to build the turial.
+Example output for UPSET plot, loop length and other output files are deposited in this folder.